ramonskie/codex/openstack.md

 ## Setup Credentials

-To start deploying the infrastructure, the first thing you need to do is create an Openstack user and give it admin access to a new tenant.
+To start deploying the infrastructure, the first thing you need to do is create an OpenStack user and give it admin access to a new tenant.

 1. Log into Horizon as the **admin** user.
 2. Under **Identity --> Projects**, create a new project and set the quotas to